mallgroup/monolog/docs/en/index.md

 They're called for every message, that is sent to Monolog so they can change it's contents.
 When you're adding processor programatically in your application, you can also use closures.

-MG\Monolog always registers it's custom `PriorityProcessor`, which has two tasks
+Mallgroup\Monolog always registers it's custom `PriorityProcessor`, which has two tasks

 - when message `context` contains `channel` name, change the real `channel` to that name and unset the value from `context`
 - or, when the `context` has `priority` defined and the priority is standard name of record level (info, warning, error, ...) change the `channel` name to that